 For both those reasons, it’s good to have a decent warranty.

-Since things can happen even with proper maintenance, having a machine with good warranty is very useful.
+Since things can happen even with proper maintenance, having a machine with a good warranty is very useful.

-Warranty can cover you if something does go wrong.
+The warranty can cover you if something does go wrong.

-However, having good warranty doesn’t mean you can forget any maintenance.
+However, having a good warranty doesn’t mean you can forget any maintenance.
 Most treadmills will come with an owner’s manual that outlines exactly what you have to maintain.
 If something breaks and you didn’t maintain it as per the owner’s manual, that could void the warranty.

 The quality of the warranty really depends on the brand and model.
 Check here which treadmills come with the best warranty.